 Nothing can change what happened when a worker dies or sustains work-related injuries.
 However, those who acted carelessly must take responsibility for letting someone get hurt.
 Damages from a workers’ compensation claim might provide much-needed coverage for lost wages and benefits, related medical expenses, pain and suffering, and death benefits if a worker’s injuries are fatal.

-For decades, the personal injury attorneys at Gay Chacker & Mittin have been successfully handling workers’ compensation cases, and they have obtained maximum compensation for workers harmed as a result of their employers’ negligence.
+For decades, the personal injury attorneys at Gay & Chacker have been successfully handling workers’ compensation cases, and they have obtained maximum compensation for workers harmed as a result of their employers’ negligence.